chetanyakan/rasa/docs/user-guide/setting-up-ci-cd.rst

 ##############

-If you've made significant changes to your NLU training data (such as adding or splitting intents, or just adding/changing a lot of examples), you should run a :ref:`full NLU evaluation <nlu-evaluation>`.
+If you've made significant changes to your NLU training data (such as adding or splitting intents, or adding/changing a lot of examples), you should run a :ref:`full NLU evaluation <nlu-evaluation>`.
 You'll want to compare the performance of the NLU model without your changes to an NLU model with your changes.